Lesotho-eLMIS/lesotho-dispensing/README.md

-# OpenLMIS Stock Management Service
+# eLMIS Dispensing Service
-This service allows users to create/update stock cards and stock movements.
+This service allows users to dispense commodities to patients.

 ## Prerequisites
 * Java 1.8+